 In January 2009, SOPAC purchased TERRASAR-X imagery from the German Aerospace Centre (DLR) to assist NDMO in the demarcation of inundated areas.
 In addition, SOPAC analysed satellite images acquired by the International Charter: Space and Major Disasters to help emergencyresponse efforts as a consequence of the floods.

 NDMO should promote the use of space based information when conducting hazard, vulnerability and risk mapping efforts.
 NDMO needs to have well documented plans in place for accessing satellite images required in all stages of disaster management.
 Additionally, it should have at least one expert with skills in information management, remote sensing and GIS to work on facilitating the access and analysis of spatial and disaster related data to serve the needs of end users.
 The expert would liaise with other agencies for data sharing, implement a Spatial Data Infrastructure (SDI), generate products and provide inputs for disaster risk management and response activities.

-Fiji would benefit if awareness of space-based information was raised at the level of decision makers within NDMO and key ministries.
+Fiji would benefit if awareness of was raised at the level of decision makers within NDMO and key ministries.
 The use of such information should be incorporated in policies and strategies focusing on disaster-risk reduction and emergency response activities.